Fry-Networks/Discord_FryBot_Ticketing/TASK.md

 # ✅ Task Tracker – Discord Ticketing Rewrite

 ## Active Tasks
+- [ ] **Consolidate env vars & Docker Compose with 1Password (2025-12-19)** - Plan and execute env consolidation for bot and dashboard, remove scattered .env files, move fry-dashboard to sibling folder, and source all secrets from 1Password via Docker Compose.
 - [x] **Fix scam detection to work in forum channels and all nested channel types** - Completed 11/9/2025
   - Enhanced channel detection logic in `discofrybot.js` to properly handle forum threads and nested structures
   - Added `isChannelInMonitoredCategory()` function that checks direct parent, grandparent (for forum threads), and full parent chain